LOA-Labs/Validator-Engagement-Framework/_CHANGELOG_Archway_Testnet_(constantine-3).md

-# Archway Testnet (constantine-2)
+# Archway Testnet (constantine-3)

-Archway is a persmissionless smart contract blockchain designed to incentivize the deployments of dApps.
+Archway is a permissionless smart contract blockchain designed to incentivize the deployments of dApps.

 ## Archway (Phi Labs) Organization Resources